-23.A.
-Observers may be used if desired by the captains or the event organizer.

-23.B.
-Observers may perform any or all of the following duties:

-23.B.1.
-Track time limits and announce associated warnings and expirations.

-23.B.2.
-Resolve player disputes.

-23.B.2.a.
-Any player directly involved in a dispute may request observer resolution.

-23.B.2.b.
-An observer may resolve a dispute without request from the players involved if they cannot resolve it in a timely manner.

-23.B.2.c.
-If an observer is involved in resolving a dispute, play restarts with a check.
+- 22.A.
+Observers may be used if desired by the captains or the event organizer. - 22.B.
+Observers may perform any or all of the following duties: - 22.B.1.
+Track time limits and announce associated warnings and expirations. - 22.B.2.
+Resolve player disputes. - 22.B.2.a.
+Any player directly involved in a dispute may request observer resolution. - 22.B.2.b.
+An observer may resolve a dispute without request from the players involved if they cannot resolve it in a timely manner. - 22.B.2.c.
+If an observer is involved in resolving a dispute, play restarts with a check. - 22.B.3.

-23.B.3.
 Censure or eject players for Spirit of the Game infractions.
-This includes assigning responsibility for game delays to a specific player.

-23.B.4.
-Render opinions on other on-field events (e.g., line and offside calls), as determined in advance by the event organizer.

-23.C.
-By playing under observers, the players agree to abide by the observers' decisions.
+This includes assigning responsibility for game delays to a specific player. - 22.B.4.
+Render opinions on other on-field events (e.g., line and offside calls), as determined in advance by the event organizer. - 22.C.
+By playing under observers, the players agree to abide by the observers' decisions. - 22.D.

-23.D.
 Players may overrule an observer's active ruling, provided it is to their team's detriment.
 Players may also decline enforcement of a yardage penalty assessed through the misconduct system.
-Observers may deny the declination if they feel the teams are trying to circumvent mandatory tournament rules, guidelines, or player safety. ~~[[If, for example, teams are trying to maintain proper sideline buffer zones, but a team is assessed a penalty after a third technical, an opposing team may decide to decline the yardage penalty as they do not want to gain an advantage in the game for this reason.
-Observers should accept this declination.
-However, if teams mutually agree to ignore the sideline technicals and players are willfully not maintaining proper safety buffers, this would be an example of when an observer should not allow the declining of the yardage penalty.
-Proper communication between observers and teams should alleviate any concerns.]]~~
+Observers may deny the declination if they feel the teams are trying to circumvent mandatory tournament rules, guidelines, or player safety.

-24. Etiquette
+23. Etiquette

-- 24.A.
-If an infraction is committed and not called, the player committing the infraction should inform the infracted player or team of the infraction. - 24.B. ~~It is the responsibility of all players to avoid any delay when starting, restarting, or continuing play.
-This includes standing over the disc or taking more time than reasonably necessary to put the disc into play. [[This includes standing back from the disc, wandering around to gain more time, etc. Pretending not to delay while delaying is still delaying.]]~~ - 24.C.
-On a stoppage of play, if it is ever unclear which of a team's members are the current players or where they are on or off the field, they should identify themselves when the opposing team requests. - 24.D.
-If a dispute arises on the field, play stops and is restarted with a check when the matter is resolved. - 24.E.
-If a novice player commits an infraction out of sincere ignorance of the rules, it should be common practice to stop play and explain the infraction. - 24.F. ~~When a call is made, throwers must stop play by visibly or audibly communicating the stoppage as soon as they are aware of the call and all players should echo calls on the field. [[If the marker has made reasonable efforts to notify the thrower of a call and believes that the thrower has not stopped play promptly enough, the marker may call a violation under this rule and a completed pass will come back to the thrower (17.C.4.a.1).]]~~ - 24.G.
+- 23.A.
+If an infraction is committed and not called, the player committing the infraction should inform the infraction player or team of the infraction. - 23.B.
+On a stoppage of play, if it is ever unclear which of a team's members are the current players or where they are on or off the field, they should identify themselves when the opposing team requests. - 23.C.
+If a dispute arises on the field, play stops and is restarted with a check when the matter is resolved. - 23.D.
+If a novice player commits an infraction out of sincere ignorance of the rules, it should be common practice to stop play and explain the infraction. - 23.E.
 In addition to the assumption that players will not intentionally violate the rules, players are similarly expected to make every effort to avoid violating them.